GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIRestrictProcess.rst

   SetEnv PROCESS_GROUP bob:3
   </Files>

-Note that the WSGIDaemonProcess directive and corresponding features are not available on Windows.
+Note that the WSGIRestrictProcess directive and corresponding features are not available on Windows.

 .. _SetEnv: http://httpd.apache.org/docs/2.4/mod/mod_env.html#setenv